The Basics: Overview

 Remember, not everyone with the flu has a fever.

 Am I at high risk for complications from the flu?

-Groups at high risk from the flu include:
+People at high risk for getting complications from the flu include:

-If you spend time with someone at high risk from the flu, you can protect both of you by getting a flu shot.
+If you spend time with someone at high risk from the flu, you can protect both of you by getting a flu vaccine.

-When do I need to get the seasonal flu shot?
+When do I need to get the seasonal flu vaccine?

-Get the flu shot as soon as it’s available in your community each year.
-After you get the vaccine, your body takes about 2 weeks to develop protection against the flu.
-That’s why it’s a good idea to get the vaccine before flu season starts.
+Get the flu vaccine soon after it’s available each year – if possible, by October.
+After you get the vaccine, it takes about 2 weeks for your body to develop protection against the flu.
+That’s why it’s a good idea to get the vaccine before the flu starts spreading in your community.

 Flu season is different from year to year.
 It can start as early as October and last as late as May.